TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 ## To Do:

+* Organisation: Combine movies and image subplots into a more coherent folder.
 * GUI?
 * Reorganise Importing and ROI stuff.
 Make it more coherent.
 * Histograms
   * Show if bimodal distribution
-  * So far its absically just showing most are zero.
+  * So far its basically just showing most are zero.
 Need to think about how to plot.
 * Image Registration
 * Work on movie plotting
   * __Add scalebar__ Need this to better decide heatmaps and ROIs!